IsratTasnimEsha/Heart-Disease-Prediction/README.md

 ### **Workflow:**

 #### **Input:**
-1. SU creates a digital signature using private key (RSA-2).
+1. SU uses SHA-256 hash on input, and creates a digital signature using private key (RSA-2).
 2. SU encrypts the input using public key (RSA-1).
 3. SU sends both the encrypted input and digital signature to SYS.
 4. SYS decrypts the input using private key (RSA-1).
 5. SYS verifies the signature using public key (RSA-2).

 #### **Output:**
-1. SYS creates a digital signature using private key (RSA-1).
+1. SYS uses SHA-256 hash on output, and creates a digital signature using private key (RSA-1).
 2. SYS encrypts the output using public key (RSA-2).
 3. SYS sends both the encrypted output and digital signature to SU.
 4. SU decrypts the output using private key (RSA-2).